|

 city-wide and suburban membership, enjoying a lasting camaraderie of our

-behalf of St. Patrick’s Church, The Irish Pallottine Fathers and Missions
+of St. Patrick’s Church, The Irish Pallottine Fathers and Missions and the

 We meet the 3rd